SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 Ability to learn the principles, theories, practices and protocols applicable to one or more human service areas, such as program planning or evaluation, child support, child welfare, adult services, family investment, energy assistance, federal compliance, Title IV-E program, or volunteer program administration;

-Ability to learn and understand the Department of Human Resources agency’s purpose, programs, organization and procedures;
+Ability to understand a Department of Human Resources agency’s purpose, programs, organization and procedures;

 Ability to collect, compile, code, classify and tabulate data;